|

 Mr. Edwards is the proprietor of Spooner's only exclusive flour and

 feed store.
-Mr. Edwards opened up the present business the past
+Mr. Edwards opened up the present business the

 summer and has done a very good and successful business.
 He